Gijuno/obd2-ble-playground/README.md

-## I just wanna make "OBD2 SwiftUI Scanner App (based on bluetooth 4.0)
+## I just wanna make "OBD2 SwiftUI Scanner App" (based on bluetooth 4.0)
 ### If you have any knowledges of `OBD2` or `CAN-BUS` communication, please contact me.
 EMAIL: itx.ljh.developer@gmail.com